danielyonkeucheunko/danielyonkeucheunko/README.md

 # 👋 About Me:
 Hi there, I'm Daniel Yonkeu-Cheunko! 👋

 Welcome to my GitHub profile!
-I'm currently pursuing a Bachelor of Computer Systems Engineering (Co-op Option) at Carleton University, with an expected graduation in April 2027.
+I'm currently pursuing a Bachelor of Computer Systems Engineering (Co-op Option) at Carleton University, with an expected graduation in September 2027.
 I'm passionate about coding, problem-solving, and exploring new technologies to create innovative solutions.

 🔭 I’m currently working on expanding my knowledge on industry standard practices and software.